 So can you prepare pizza dough in advance?
 Yes, pizza dough can be made in advance.
 After mixing, the yeast in the dough starts fermenting which starts the life span of the dough.
 By slowing down this fermentation it ensures it will last longer and not become over fermented.
 Temperature and yeast amount are the main two factors.

 The most common practice is either reduce the yeast quantity in your recipe and allow to ferment at room temperature, or to use a moderate amount of yeast and ferment in cooler temperatures such as the fridge.
 Longer fermentation develops deeper flavor (a bit like sourdough), so making dough in advance is very common and highly recommended.

-I have added some recipes which you can follow to suit your preparation.
+Alternatively I have added some recipes to this article which you can follow to suit different scenarios and times.
 Then the following sections go into detail about the different ways you can slow down yeast fermentation, and how long you can store it.

 Recipes For Making Pizza Dough In Advance